A bilevel approach for compensation and routing decisions in last-mile delivery: Numerical Results

 \section{Numerical Results}

-We tested the four different models developed in the previous sections on two sets of instances.
-For both classes, we considered the following sets of margins $M$: $\{0.2, 0.5\},$ $\{0.5, 0.9\},$ $\{0.2, 0.5, 0.8\},$ and $\{0.5, 0.7, 0.9\}.$ We restricted our tests to two or three margins as one might reasonably assume that, in practical settings, the choice may be among low and high margin or low, medium, and high margin.
-The value of the margins is selected after some preliminary experiments aimed at identifying values that generate different solution structures (as shown in the following).
+We test the different models developed in the previous sections on two sets of instances.

-The first set of 15 instances is generated in the following way: the graph $\mathcal{G}=(V, A)$ and the number of vehicles $|K|$ are taken from the ``Chao Instances'' \citep{chao1996}, originally proposed for the team orienteering problem; costs $c_{ij}^k$ are assumed to be the same for all the vehicles $k \in K$ and equal to the Euclidean distance between $i$ and $j$ for each arc $(i,j)$; node prices $p_i$ are generated pseudo-randomly in $[0,100]$ following the Generation 2 procedure proposed in \cite[Section 6]{fischetti1998}.
-These prices are available as a feature in the instances proposed in \cite{chao1996}, but these instances are conceived for TOP applications with two depots (one is the starting point and the other is the ending point of the vehicles' routes), thus, since we are in a one-depot framework, we decided to generate our own nodes prices.
+The first set of 15 instances is generated in the following way: the graph $\mathcal{G}=(V, A)$ and the number of vehicles $|K|$ are taken from the ``\textit{Chao instances}'' \citep{chao1996}, originally proposed for the team orienteering problem (the number of customers $|V|$ is in $\{20,31,32,63,65\}$ and the number of vehicles $|K|$ is in $\{2,3,4\}$); costs $c^k_{ij}$ are assumed to be the same for all the vehicles $k \in K$ and equal to the Euclidean distance between $i$ and $j$ for each arc $(i,j)$, rounded to the nearest not smaller integer; node prices $p_i$ are generated pseudo-randomly in $[0,100]$ following the Generation 2 procedure proposed in \cite[Section 6]{fischetti1998}, consisting in setting $p_i:=1+(7141\cdot i+73)\text{ mod} (100)$ for each $i\in V$.
+The prices are available as a feature in the instances proposed in \cite{chao1996}, but these instances are conceived for team orienteering problem applications with two depots (one is the starting point and the other is the ending point of the vehicles' routes), thus, as we are in a one-depot framework, we generate the nodes prices according to the previously presented formula.
+We recall that each customer is associated with the demand for a single item.

-The second set of 12 instances has the following characteristics: the graphs $\mathcal{G}=(V, A)$ are taken from the famous benchmark set of instances known as ``Solomon Instances'' R101 -- randomly distributed customers -- \citep{solomon}; we set $|K|\in\{1,2,3\}$ following the same setting of ``Chao Instances''; costs $c_{ij}^k$ are again assumed to be the same for all the vehicles $k \in K$ and equal to the Euclidean distances; node prices $p_i$ are generated as for the former set of instances.
+The second set of 12 instances has the following characteristics: the graphs $\mathcal{G}=(V, A)$ are taken from the famous benchmark set of instances known as ``\textit{Solomon instances}'' R101 -- randomly distributed customers -- \citep{solomon}, with a number of customers in $\{20,25,30,35\}$; we set $|K|\in\{1,2,3\}$ following the same setting of the \textit{Chao instances}; costs $c^k_{ij}$ are again assumed to be the same for all the vehicles $k \in K$ and equal to the Euclidean distances; node prices $p_i$ are generated as for the former set of instances.